Food and Drink Around Aldeburgh

 A large selection of the products found at the aforementioned Farmers’ Market can also be found in the Friday Street Farm Shop not far from the Maltings itself.
 This fantastic shop sells an abundance of organic and artisan foods and if your stay with us in Suffolk unfortunately doesn’t coincide with the Farmers’ Market, then you can pay a visit to this shop and not be disappointed.

-A firm favourite in Aldeburgh is the award winning Lawson’s Delicatessen.
+A firm favourite in Aldeburgh is the award winning Slate, formerly known as Lawson’s Delicatessen.
 Daily, they have a selection of freshly prepared meals to take away such as salads, crepes or soups but if you’d prefer to prepare your own meals in your holiday home, fresh, seasonal, local ingredients are likewise available to purchase.

 Following the River Alde southwards, the fishing village of Orford has the delightful Pump Street Bakery.
 This family run business specialises in hand made artisan breads using traditional methods.
 A relatively short drive from Aldeburgh, you could visit this village, enjoy a cuppa and a pastry in the bakery’s cafe and take home a selection of delicious breads for your family’s dinner.